We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Additional Travel and Purchase Benefits

-The New!
-Ink Business Unlimited℠ Credit Card additional benefits should be very similar to those of the Ink Business Cash.
+The Ink Business Unlimited℠ Credit Card additional benefits should be very similar to those of the Ink Business Cash.
 After all, both business credit cards don’t charge an annual fee.
 Let’s explore what else this new Chase flat rate business credit card has to offer.

 Primary Auto Rental Collision Damage Waiver Protection

 Chase will reimburse up to the cash value of the rental car if it’s damaged by collision or theft.
 This coverage is available for most rental vehicles in the U.S. and abroad.

 Select purchases up to $10,000 per claim will be protected for the first 120 days against damage and theft.
 You can submit up to $50,000 in claims each year.